ElandaOfficial/venum/README.md

 As you probably already noticed, we also added two other parameters to the constructor *name* and *ordinal*, these are important to be written as the first two arguments, as they are responsible for passing the constant's name and ordinal to the constant.
-The venum_BASE(name, ordinal) is just a convenience define so that you don't need to assign the first two parameters yourself.
+The VENUM_BASE(name, ordinal) is just a convenience define so that you don't need to assign the first two parameters yourself.

 Another thing to note is that the constructor is private, this is intentional because